 For standing-scale or room-scale experiences for tethered desktop headsets that will stay within a 5-meter diameter, you can typically use the stage frame of reference instead of spatial anchors, which provides you a single coordinate system in which to render all content.
-However, if your application intends to let users wander beyond 5 meters in HoloLens, perhaps operating throughout an entire floor of a building, you'll need spatial anchors to keep content stable.
+However, if your application lets users wander beyond 5 meters in HoloLens, perhaps operating throughout an entire floor of a building, you'll need spatial anchors to keep content stable.

 While spatial anchors are great for holograms that should remain fixed in the world, once an anchor is placed, it can't be moved.
 There are alternatives to anchors that are more appropriate for dynamic holograms that tag along with the user.
-It is best to position dynamic holograms using a stationary frame of reference (the foundation for Unity's world coordinates) or an attached frame of reference.
+It's best to position dynamic holograms using a stationary frame of reference (the foundation for Unity's world coordinates) or an attached frame of reference.

 These spatial anchor guidelines will help you render stable holograms that accurately track the real world.

 Typically, users are the ones explicitly placing spatial anchors.

 For example, on HoloLens, an application can intersect the user's gaze ray with the spatial mapping mesh to let the user decide where to place a hologram.
 When the user taps to place that hologram, create a spatial anchor at the intersection point, and then place the hologram at the origin of that anchor's coordinate system.